lil-qorgi/379-rnaseq/README.md

 <br></br>
 # &lt;Template&gt; yyyy.mm.dd - Title

-## Summary description of objectives / goals of the analysis.
+## Objectives of the analysis.

 ## Files involved.

-## Specific commands used in analyses.
-(Copy & paste.)
+## Specific commands used in the analysis.

-## Summary description of results & interpretation.
+## Results & interpretation.